 A: Since it takes only one bite from an infected mosquito, your dog is at risk for infection any time mosquitoes are around.
 Even a short visit out to “use the yard” by your dog is enough time for a mosquito to bite.
 Mosquitoes can be brought into the home when you open/close doors and windows and some types of mosquitoes prefer to live indoors as well.
 The risk is real regardless of wherever your dog spends his time.
 This is why it is important that all dogs be on a heartworm preventive.

 A: Absolutely!
-All heartworm preventive products work by killing the larval stages that have been picked up from a mosquito bite in the last 30 days.
+All monthly heartworm preventive products work by affecting the larval stages that have been picked up from a mosquito bite in the last 30 days.
 The juvenile and adult life stages of the heartworm are not affected by preventive products.
 Therefore, it's important to dose your dog every 30 days with his heartworm preventive.
-If you miss a monthly dose, the heartworm larvae are given the opportunity to reach a mature state that cannot be killed by the preventive.
-Giving your dog his heartworm preventive on the same date each month will kill the larval stages he acquired since his last heartworm preventive dose.
+If you miss a monthly dose, the heartworm larvae are given the opportunity to reach a mature state that cannot be affected by the preventive.
+Giving your dog his heartworm preventive on the same date each month will affect the larval stages he acquired since his last heartworm preventive dose.

 A: No heartworm preventive is 100% effective in preventing heartworm disease.
 Adult heartworms in the lungs and heart cause damage to major blood vessels which can lead to severe lung disease and heart failure.
 The earlier this disease is detected, the earlier your veterinarian can start treatment.
 Testing your dog each year should be a part of every dog's preventive wellness check-up.

 A: All it takes is one bite by an infected mosquito to infect your dog with heartworms.
 Prevention is better, and less expensive, than treatment for heartworm disease.
 Remember, many heartworm preventive products also treat and/or control certain intestinal worms in your dog as well.